 He has been invited to judge at Aksarben, the American Royal, the Arizona National, the Canadian Royal Winter Fair, the Dixie National, the Eastern National, the Edmonton Farm Show, the Fort Worth Stock Show, the Houston Livestock Show, the Keystone International, the National Western Stock Show, the North American Livestock Show, the Pennsylvania Farm Show, the Rio Grande Valley Livestock Show, the San Antonio Stock Show and the World Beef Expo.
 Rusk has also judged cattle or sheep at the following state fairs: Arizona, Arkansas, Colorado, Delaware, Florida, Idaho (Western), Indiana, Iowa, Kansas, Maryland, Michigan, Minnesota, Mississippi, New Mexico, North Carolina, Oklahoma, Oregon, South Carolina, South Dakota, Texas, Utah, Washington (Central), Wisconsin and Wyoming.

-After completing his Ph.D., Rusk joined Purdue University as its youth livestock specialist.
+After completing his doctorate, Rusk joined Purdue University as its youth livestock specialist.
 He enjoyed conducting educational programming for 4-H members and their parents for 13 years.
-In 2009, Rusk was selected to lead the Animal and Range Science Department at South Dakota State University.
+In 2009, Rusk was selected to lead the Department of Animal and Range Science at South Dakota State University.
 Over a three-year period, he gained valuable administrative experience working with industry leaders, university professors, successful alumni and an outstanding group of dedicated students.